 As you create the new strokes on the dark areas, you may find that your gradients are too large.
 Don’t worry, you can fix that.
 Trust the process.

 Continue to find a good match with your color tones by adjusting the opacity and fill of your layer.
 You’ll notice that decreasing the opacity and fill to less than 100% will help blend the colors (Figure D).
 Depending on the skin tone, sometimes changing the layer’s blend mode to lighten or soft light is useful.
 Your mileage may vary.
 Just experiment

 - Finish off the task by adding a layer mask to the layer.

 - Press “b” on your keyboard to activate your brush tool.

 - With the layer mask selected, use a soft brush with black paint selected.

 - Brush away the excess color gradient, which will reveal the underlying layer.

-- This works best with light pressure brush strokes , or just adjust the brush opacity to roughly 30%.
+- This works best with light pressure brush strokes with a Wacom tablet, or just adjust the brush opacity to roughly 30%.
 The final product will look much better.

 Now you have a finished product, and the dark circles under the eyes have been removed and give a much more flattering and natural appearance.
 Even me (Figure E).